 - Don't overcrowd basket: If there's some potatoes overlapping, that's okay, just make sure to vigorously shake the basket halfway through.
 If doubling the recipe, bake in two batches.

 - Storage & reheating tips: Refrigerate extra breakfast potatoes in a resealable container.
-Reheat in an air fryer set at 400°F (200°C) for 5 minutes or until heated through.
+Reheat in an air fryer at 400°F (200°C) for 5 minutes or until heated through.

 Betty says